 Lonely Planet review

-Our independent authors have visited Matsushiro-ya and selected this as one of our recommended hotels in Tsumago & Magome.
+Our independent authors have visited Matsushiro-ya and selected this as one of our recommended accommodation in Tsumago & Magome.

 Interesting places nearby

 Here is where daimyō themselves would spend the night, although the building's architecture is more noteworthy than its exhibits.
 A...